 Check out this guide to approach content marketing goals for B2B businesses.

 How should you know that you need to optimise your content strategy?
-Look at the metrics of your website, if the traffic is irregular and the bounce rate is higher, it might indicate that your contents are either not engaging enough or not exactly relevant to your business.
+Look at the metrics of your website, if the traffic is irregular and the bounce rate is higher, it might indicate that your content is either not engaging enough or not exactly relevant to your business.

 When a business chooses to use content as a marketing strategy, it mainly serves two purposes.
 It creates awareness among the audience while establishing the business as an authority in the particular field.
 Thus establishing a relationship based on mutual trust.